How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 I got myself the HC-SR501 which seems to be the basic pleasure model of PIRs.
 There are various manufacturers for the same thing, mine was from DAOKI.

 The white dome is over a square centimeter in size.
-The sensor itself is much smaller but it needs the little dome to spread the infrared rays evenly in all directions.
+The sensor itself is much smaller, but it needs the little dome to spread the infrared rays evenly in all directions.

 If you want to integrate a PIR sensor into your photo frame, you should opt for the lengthy version which has a much smaller dome.

-What else you need
+What else do you need

 You also need a cable called “Dupont Wire” with female connectors on both ends that you slide on the pins of both the Raspberry Pi and the PIR sensor.